vboughner/bixby-capsule-with-aws/docs/07-maintenance-and-iteration.md

 ## Iterating while your Capsule is in Production

+- cut a release of the lambda to a version
+- set up dev and prod aliases in lambda
+- make sure your prod is set to the stable version of the lambda
+- place a new server version in the lambda code
+- deploy a new version of the lambda
+- set up stage environment variables for dev and prod in API Gateway
+- deploy dev and prod stages in the API Gateway
+- update the dev and prod urls in the Bixby Developer Center
+- test with the Simulator and debugger to make sure you are using dev
 - how to use dev and prod to iterate while in production
 - how to run and test your lambda code locally